Drug Use

 How Do Benzos Affect the Body?

-Benzos come in a tablet form and as mentioned are generally prescribed to help with certain mental health and physical conditions.
-Benzos are used to:
+Benzos come in a tablet form and, as mentioned, are generally prescribed to help with certain mental health and physical conditions.
+This class of drugs are used to:

 • Treat anxiety disorders and panic disorders